DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

      [ 0.3647 -0.2798 -0.1159 -0.8805]
      [ 0.3647 -0.2798 -0.1159 -0.8805]]

-One may note that here, the 4 last orientations are the same here.
+One may note that here, the 4 last orientations are the same.
 This is because it relates to the copper texture:

     >>> DiscreteTexture.copper().orientation
     Orientation (1,) 1